-Refer to note 19 of Notes to Financial Statements in Form 10-K and note 11 of Notes to Financial Statements in Form 10-Q for discussion of the Company's securitization activities.
+Refer to note 19 of Notes to Financial Statements in Part II, Item 8 of Form 10-K for discussion of the Company's securitization activities.
 The Company has not recognized any losses as a result of having securitized assets.